• Skip to primary navigation

 • Search

-TaxAct Alternatives: 5 Other Popular Choices
+TaxAct Alternatives 2026: 5 Other Popular Choices

-At The College Investor, we want to help you navigate your finances.
-To do this, many or all of the products featured here may be from our partners.
-This doesn’t influence our evaluations or reviews.
+Many or all of the products featured here may be from our partners who compensate us.
+This doesn't influence our evaluations or reviews.
 Our opinions are our own.
-Any investing information provided on this page is for educational purposes only.
-The College Investor does not offer investment advisor or brokerage services, nor does it recommend buying or selling particular stocks, securities, or other investments.
+Investing information is for educational purposes only.
 Learn more here.Advertiser Disclosure

 There are thousands of financial products and services out there, and we believe in helping you understand which is best for you, how it works, and will it actually help you achieve your financial goals.
 We're proud of our content and guidance, and the information we provide is objective, independent, and free.